DocBohn/CowPi_documentation/docs/source/construction/nano/microcontroller/ide-mk1e.rst

     | https://github.com/arduino/ArduinoCore-avr/blob/master/cores/arduino/main.cpp
 ..  [#usbConnection]
     | You can connect the USB cable to a "wall wart" USB power supply or to a USB battery pack if you only want to provide power to the Arduino Nano, but you need to connect it to a computer to upload a new sketch to the Arduino Nano.
-..  [#toughLuck]
-    | If it makes you feel any better, when we used Altera boards for the I/O labs, Mac users had no choice but to use lab computers.